zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[eryajf / go-ldap-admin](https://github.com/eryajf/go-ldap-admin) - 🌉 基于Go+Vue实现的openLDAP后台管理项目
 ## C

+* 【2024-07-21】[ahrm / sioyek](https://github.com/ahrm/sioyek) - Sioyek is a PDF viewer with a focus on textbooks and research papers
 * 【2024-07-19】[siduck / chadwm](https://github.com/siduck/chadwm) - Making dwm as beautiful as possible!
 * 【2024-07-19】[nginx / njs](https://github.com/nginx/njs) - A subset of JavaScript language to use in nginx
 * 【2024-07-19】[seL4 / seL4](https://github.com/seL4/seL4) - The seL4 microkernel